malmostad/intranet-dashboard/README.md

 Syncing of LDAP attributes for all employees in the system is made with a worker and runs as a scheduled job defined in the `whenever` script `schedule.rb`.

 ## Avatar Service
-The system contains management of employee portraits and is used as an avatar service for other applications on the intranet with a REST API.
-Pre-defined image sizes are generated when an employee uploads a new picture.
+The system contains management of employee portraits and is used as an [avatar service for other applications on the intranet](https://github.com/malmostad/intranet-dashboard/wiki/Avatar-Service) with a REST API.

 ## Intranet Search Interface
 The system contains an integration with the Siteseeker search engine.
 The search contains results from all intranet systems.